-\textbf{Dimension of Models.} Table \ref{bleu1} shows that model with half dimension can get a similar or better result compared with model with full dimension.
-Larger model dimension enables vector to accommodate more features.
-Our results do not mean larger dimension is unimportant.
-Though we use less parameters, our model can capture subgraph more accurately.
-Our model can distinguish subgraph with different orders with three independent parts of self-attention.
+Table \ref{bleu1ablation} shows that the model with half dimension can get a similar or better result than the model with full dimension.
+A larger model dimension enables the vector to accommodate more features.
+Our results do not mean a larger dimension is unimportant.
+Though we use fewer parameters, our model can capture subgraphs more accurately.
+Our model can distinguish subgraphs of different orders with three independent parts of self-attention.
 The half dimension generated by a non-linear operation removes some subgraphs from the representations and pushes our model to focus on other subgraphs, which enhances the ability of our model to select subgraphs of higher order.
-Besides, more parameters usually let model more difficultly trained and more easily be overfitting.
-Thus half dimension setting helps the resulted model to outperform the model with full dimension.
+Besides, more parameters usually make the model more difficult to train and easier to be overfitting.
+Thus the half dimension setting helps the resulted model to outperform one with full dimension.